– very beautiful, well-maintained 450 SEL 6.9 from arid Arizona

 – automatic climate control, at its time an extremely rare feature

-– headlights without cleaning device, bumpers converted to european specs
+– new battery, bumpers converted to european specs

 – original owner’s manual available

-– technical approval until 01/2019 and historic plates, ready for instant registration
+– German registration documents, technical approval until 01/2019 and historic plates

 S as in superlative